cyberKyrian/cyberKyrian/README.md

 ## Objective

 I aim to channel my enthusiasm and expertise into the field of cybersecurity, crafting innovative solutions that protect critical systems and data.
-My goal is to not only address existing challenges but also anticipate and mitigate emerging threats, all while growing in a dynamic and collaborative environment as a Cybersecurity Analyst and consultant.
+My goal is to not only address existing challenges but also anticipate and mitigate emerging threats, all while growing in a dynamic and collaborative environment as a Cybersecurity Engineer and Consultant.

 ## Skills